Why does an early trademark filing date matter?

 Need to register your trademark before someone else does?
 Call patent and trademark attorney Vic Lin at (949) 223-9623 or email vlin@icaplaw.com to see how quickly we can file your trademark application at an affordable flat rate.

-How an earlier trademark filing date can save you years of time
+How can an earlier trademark filing date potentially save years of time?

 USPTO trademark applications are examined in the order they are received.
 By filing your trademark application before others apply for similar marks, your application will be examined first while theirs are put on hold.
 An earlier trademark filing date, therefore, carries substantial advantages in the application process.